 The MS Finance program covers travel and lodging expenses for all MS Finance students (with some limitations, see note 1).

-Because of the significance of international financial relationships in today’s world economy, the study abroad experience is a required component of the program.
 Certain circumstances might arise, however, that prevent a student from traveling to a location within the duration of the student’s program.
-In that case, the student may petition the Director of the MS program to allow the student to enroll in FINANCE 8010/12 and substitute an appropriate project for the study abroad experience.
+In that case, the student may contact the Director of the MS in Finance program to allow the student to enroll in FINANCE 8010/12 and substitute an appropriate research project in place of the study abroad experience.